Sutton Farm

-Sutton Farm is a suburb on the south-east side of Shrewsbury, Shropshire, England.
+Sutton Farm is a suburb on the south-east side of Shrewsbury, in the civil parish of Shrewsbury, in Shropshire, England.

 History and topography

+In 1931 the parish had a population of 60.
+On 1 April 1934 the parish was abolished and merged with Shrewsbury.

 Prior to becoming a possession of Shrewsbury Abbey, the manor of Sutton was recorded in the Domesday Book as belonging to Wenlock Priory.

-Sutton Farm is in the Anglican Parish of St. Giles' Church, where there was once a leper hospital for the Shrewsbury Abbey.
+Sutton Farm is in the Anglican Parish of St. Giles' Church, where there was once a leper hospital, founded 1155, itself dedicated to St Giles and associated with Shrewsbury Abbey.
 Some 200m further along the Wenlock Road is Armoury Gardens, site where the former militia Armoury stood until it was removed brick by brick to a new site close to the Welsh Bridge.

 It is connected to the suburbs of Abbey Foregate and Belvidere.
-Between these suburbs is Lord Hill's Column, the tallest free-standing Doric column in the world.
+Between these suburbs is Lord Hill's Column, the tallest free-standing Doric column in England.
 Next to the Column are the modern Shirehall and Crown Court buildings.

 In the heart of Sutton Farm is the Mere.
 This is an open green space with a large lake at the centre.
 It is said that monks from St. Giles church used to lead lepers to the Mere to bathe, as it was believed the waters had healing properties.

 On the edge of Sutton Farm, on entering Shrewsbury from Much Wenlock, is Weeping Cross roundabout.
 (There is also another Mere here, down a steep slope).
 This again dates back to mediaeval times, and is where the poor in the surrounding countryside left their dead for the monks to give a Christian burial.